What to Bring on SAT Test Day

 There are only a few things you really need to bring on test day and a lot of things you'll be better off leaving at home.
 Be sure to bring:

-• Epinephrine auto-injectors (like EpiPens) are permitted without the need for accommodations.
-They must be placed in a clear bag and stored under the student’s desk during testing.
+• Epinephrine auto-injectors (like EpiPens) are permitted without an approved accommodations.
+They must be placed in a clear bag and stored under the student's desk during testing.
 For policies on other medications and medical devices, contact Services for Students with Disabilities.

 Nice to Have